 A good way to build a following on LinkedIn is to engage with other people who work in your industry.
-Find content created by people who work in your industry, consume it, and leave a well thought out comment, or share it with your own followers.
+For example for someone dealing with r&d tax credits simply find content created by people who work in your industry, consume it, and leave a well thought out comment, or share it with your own followers.
 This kind of carefully considered, well reasoned engagement can help you build a following.
 Let’s say you find a great piece of content related to your industry, and take the time to leave a thoughtful and interesting comment.
 The content creator replies with some thoughts of their own, and you get a bit of a back and forth going.
 At this point, you can send them a connection request, and they’re likely to accept.
 After all, wouldn’t you be more likely to accept a request from someone who you had a meaningful exchange with, than someone who is in your industry but you’ve never spoken to before?

 This can be a time consuming endeavour, but trust me – it’s well worth it.
 If you put 15 minutes into this every day, over time you’ll start to build up a massive following of highly engaged people in your industry.

 Post often (but not too often!)

 As with any social network, there’s loads of content on LinkedIn, and if you’re not posting frequently you’ll be left behind.
 Just like other social platforms, you need to create a schedule of posts ahead of time, while leaving space in the schedule for reactive content that you create to be in line with big news stories from your industry.

 However, one great thing about LinkedIn is that once a piece of content takes off and starts getting a lot of engagement, it will continue to show up in people’s news feeds over and over again (even if they’ve seen it already).
 This means that once your posts start regularly getting a lot of engagement, you can take your foot off the gas a little bit and start posting slightly less regularly.
 After all, if you’ve had a really successful post, you don’t want to distract attention from it by posting something new immediately afterwards.